 When executing any installation in an electric panel, certify that the main energy supply is OFF.

-The figure below shows the CPUs NX3004 and NX3005 electric diagram installed in a Nexto Series backplane rack.
-The connectors placement depicted are merely illustrative.
+The figure below shows the CPU NX3008 electric diagram using the NX8000 power supply module in a Nexto Series backplane rack.
+The layout of the connectors and terminals in the figure is for illustrative purposes only.